ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 }
 ```
 Inside this method, we tell the router which path, HTTP method and handler function should be used for each endpoint.
-Secondly, in order to register our `UsersController` with the router, please switch to `Sources/App/routes.swift` and write the following lines.
+Secondly, in order to properly register our `UsersController` with the router, please switch to `Sources/App/routes.swift` and write the following lines.
 ```
 public func routes(_ router: Router) throws {
     let usersController = UsersController()